Sigil-Ebook/sigil-ebook.github.io/_sigil/tips.md

 ## Mac Tips and Troubleshooting

-The latest version of Sigil requires macOS 11 or higher. macOS upgrades are available for free directly from Apple.
+Starting with version 2.7.5, Sigil requires macOS 13 or higher. macOS upgrades are available for free directly from Apple.

 ### Need to Install Tcl 8.6.x